-The following factors affect the amount of compensation you are entitled to receive if you or a loved one were attacked by a vicious dog.
+The following factors may affect the amount of compensation you may receive following a dog bite:

 - Where the attack took place